ztluostat/SPGP/README.md

 Please note that re-running these models can take several hours.

 **Step 4**: Run the workflow in `reproduce.Rmd` by compiling the R Markdown file.
-For example, this is can be done by running the following command in your terminal:
+For example, this can be done by running the following command in your terminal:
 ```
 Rscript -e "rmarkdown::render('reproduce.Rmd')"
 ```